domenic/throw-catch-cancel-syntax/README.md

 ```

 to avoid program crashes when cancelations bubble to the top of the stack.
 (This is an important part of the semantics of cancelations; see the linked document.)

+You should run as much code as you can through the macro.
+Anything that is not macro-ified will have the original `try`/`catch` statements, which catch cancelations as if they were exceptions.
+So ideally you'd run your test framework and dependencies and such through it.
+Unfortunately SweetJS has a lot of parsing bugs that make this hard in the general case (e.g. code without semicolons breaks it).